cs4218/cs4218-2420-ecom-project-team10/README.md

 cd ..
 ```

-# Run application:
+# 1. Run application:
 At the root of project directory, run:
 ```
 npm run dev
 ```
-# Run tests:
+# 2. Run tests:
-Run one of the following test commands based on your needs:
+Run any one of the following test commands based on your needs:
 - **Run all tests:**
   ```
   npm run test